 - Editing instructions (subtitles, sound design, special effects, etc.)

-This handy planning tool will help you make sure your message is delivered in a clear, structured way.
+Having a solid content creation process will help you make sure your message is delivered in a clear, structured way.
 This in turn means that the result will be an engaging and solid video.
+Check out the blog article on how to make a professional video if you want to learn more.

 Wondering what steps you should take to write a proper and efficient video script?
 Keep reading to find out what the 9 tips success are.